ii/coredns/plugin/sign/README.md

 * Resign the zone with the CSK (the ZSK/KZK split is *not* supported) starting every Thursday at 15:00 UTC.
 * Create signatures that have an inception of -3H and expiration of +3W for every key given.
-  (This needs to be the same as the *dnssec* plugin).
+  (This needs to be the same as the *dnssec* plugin - double check)
-* Add replace *all* CDS with the keys given.
+* Add replace *all* CDS records with the ones derived from the given keys.
-* Update the SOA's serial number to the Unix epoch of when the signing happens.
+* Update the SOA's serial number to the *Unix epoch* of when the signing happens.
 This will overwrite the previous serial number.

 Keys are named (following BIND9): `K<name>+<alg>+<id>.key` and `K<name>+<alg>+<id>.private`.